 - Utilize the clinical method of learning to achieve his or her educational goals.

 - Demonstrate the ability to integrate in pastoral practice conceptual understandings presented in the curriculum.

 - Formulate clear and specific goals for continuing pastoral formation with reference to one’s strengths and weaknesses.

 - Recognize relational dynamics within group contexts.

 Internship Admission Requirements

 The minimum requirement for Internship program is a high school diploma, GED, or ordination from an appropriate religious authority.
 Students with college degree will be given preference.
-LGH is a tobacco-free facility.
+Lancaster General Health is a tobacco-free facility.

 Tuition and Fees

-The tuition for single-unit program is $500, including a $150 non-refundable deposit due upon acceptance to confirm your place in the program.
+The tuition for this single-unit program is $500, including a $150 non-refundable deposit due upon acceptance to confirm a place in the program.
 The balance of the tuition ($350) is due the first week of the unit, unless other arrangements are made with the educator.
 Because interns work directly with patients, each intern is responsible for submitting proof of three required background checks that cost approximately $50.
-Proof of immunizations is required and may involve the expense to verify or receive immunizations.
-Interns will also need to cover mandatory flu shot expenses.
+Proof of immunizations is also required which may lead to an associated expense to verify or receive immunizations.
+Interns will need to cover mandatory flu shot expenses.

 Level II CPE: Residency

 This program is a year-long pastoral and educational journey that begins in August each year.
 Applications are accepted beginning in January each year for the program that begins that same calendar year.
 The curriculum is designed to help the resident meet the Outcomes of Level II CPE and the certification requirements of the Association of Professional Chaplains, National Association of Catholic Chaplains, and the Neshama: Association of Jewish Chaplains.
 Level II Outcomes include:

 - Articulate an understanding of the pastoral role that is congruent with his or her values, basic assumptions and personhood.

 - Provide pastoral ministry to a variety of people, taking into consideration multiple elements of cultural and ethnic diversity, social conditions, systems, and justice issues without imposing one’s own perspectives.